 - To publish an item for sharing with others, you can say “make public”, and if you no longer want to share it with the world, just type “make private”.
 You will get instructions on screen.

-On Windows, you just make sure the tab for “Conversation” is selected in the item detail view.
+When using the app (on Windows, Mac or web), you just open an item and make sure the tab for “Conversation” or “Chat” is selected in the item detail view.